jajan20/frontend-applications/README.md

 ## Roadmap
 - [x] Make it faster for users to select an answer.
 - [ ] Save the information locally, if the user refreshes data isn't lost.
-- [ ] Separate the questions, return them in easier to read bits.
+- [x] Separate the questions, return them in easier to read bits.
-- [ ] Redesign the dashboard
+- [x] Redesign the dashboard
 - [ ] Alerts/reminders when a question hasn't been answered yet.
 (Maybe hiding questions that have been answered)
+- [x] Direct feedback for the user, not having to click on submit to get a calculated value.

 ## Challenges